 To my dismay, after a few months of dogs, kids and us” grown-ups” traipsing around, the floor began to wear and scratch badly.
 Whoever said laminate does not scratch must have been sniffing paint thinner.
 I am a big fan of bargain shopping and squeal when I get something at a really great price but in this case the old adage “You get what you pay for.” really rang true.
 It looked terrible and really bugged me.

 We thought about ripping it all up and replacing it with the same laminate we installed (ourselves) in our adjacent living room and dining room.
 It was not in our budget and to be honest, I really didn’t want the hassle of such a big project when my “to-do” list was, and still is about a mile long.
 I really wanted to paint the old laminate.
 After reading up on the subject where it seemed that everyone and their mother said you could not paint laminate flooring because the paint just would not stick, I gave up the idea and chose to just live with it.

 It still bugged me to no end.
 One day I was about revisiting my idea of paint when it occurred to me that I had read about DIY-ers painting their old vinyl flooring.
 Hmmm.
 Well, if you can paint old vinyl, why not laminate????

 I started searching the Internet on how to paint vinyl flooring and came across a few fellow bloggers who had tackled the project.
 This is my version of How To Paint A Laminate Floor…

-On the first day of the project I moved everything out of the rooms and prepped the floor for paint.
+On the first day of the project I moved everything out of the rooms and prepped the floor for painting the floor.
 I started with the primer.

 I let the paint dry for a few hours, with portable fans scattered everywhere, hoping it would be dry enough to tip toe in to make dinner.
 It was dry in time thank goodness!
 Afraid of the dogs and kids running across the newly primed floor before it had completely cured, I laid old bed sheets all over the floor.
 We stayed out of the room as much as possible.